Prof Laura Peers

 In response to the desire by tribal members in North America to retrieve ancestral knowledge from historic artifacts to strengthen their cultural identity, I have facilitated projects to reconnect community members with their material heritage in UK collections.
 These projects have generated new knowledge about collections and about methodology in museum anthropology:

-Blackfoot shirts project (Kaahsinooniksi Aotoksisaawooya/Our ancestors have come to visit: Reconnections with historic Blackfoot shirts): This project involved a loan of five 1830s Blackfoot shirts from the Pitt Rivers Museum to two museums in Alberta, Canada.
+- Blackfoot shirts project (Kaahsinooniksi Aotoksisaawooya/Our ancestors have come to visit: Reconnections with historic Blackfoot shirts): This project involved a loan of five 1830s Blackfoot shirts from the Pitt Rivers Museum to two museums in Alberta, Canada.
 While the shirts were in Canada, handling sessions were held with over 500 Blackfoot elders, ceremonialists, artists, teachers, and high school students, to facilitate the transmission of cultural knowledge across generations and to explore the role of handling in provoking memory and knowledge.
 Further information can be found in an article about the project, 'Ceremonies of Renewal'.
-This research was funded by AHRC and the Oxford University Fell Fund, was conducted with Alison Brown (University of Aberdeen) and Heather Richardson (Head of Conservation, Pitt Rivers Museum) from 2009 to 2011.
+This research was funded by Arts and Humanities Research Council (AHRC) and the Oxford University Fell Fund, was conducted with Alison Brown (University of Aberdeen) and Heather Richardson (Head of Conservation, Pitt Rivers Museum) from 2009 to 2011.

 Implementing aspects of new museology involving indigenous peoples

 - Ethics of display and treatment of human remains within museum collections: This work has included consultation with the Red Lake (Ojibwe) Nation in Minnesota regarding hair samples in the Pitt Rivers Museum (see ‘Strands which refuse to be braided’, Journal of Material Culture, 2003), and participation as a member in the Department of Culture, Media and Sport Human Remains Working Group (2001–3).